kekyo/IL2C/samples/Calculator/README.md

 ## The core

-* "Calculator.Code" is a proof of concept for polish-notation based calculator code library written by C#.
+* "Calculator.Core" is a proof of concept for polish-notation based calculator code library written by C#.
 * It's very neutral implementation, not included any platform dependent code.
-* Target platform is .NET Standard 1.3, but IL2C can't understand external libraries currently :)
+* Target platform is .NET Standard 2.0, but IL2C can't understand external libraries currently :)

 ## The rule for unit tests

-* "Calculator.Code" already independent.
+* "Calculator.Core" already independent.
 So we can test this library with standard .NET test technics.
-* The "Calculator.Code.Tests" project contains same test code using for NUnit library.
+* The "Calculator.Core.Tests" project contains same test code using for NUnit library.

 ## Platform implementations

-* IL2C translated to c language code and stored to "Generated" directory.
+* IL2C translated to C language code and stored to "$(SolutionDir)Generated" directory.

 ### Windows

 * "Calculator.Win32" can execute directly on Windows.
-* It contains platform-dependent glue functions.
+* It contains platform-dependent glue functions at the bootstrap main function.
-  * Bypass from-to Windows console used for standard c runtime functions.
-  * fgetws, wprintf, fwprintf.

 ![Calculator.Win32](../../images/Calculator.Win32.png)